codefellows/seattle-code-301n24/curriculum/class-07/lab/README.md

 You will then work independently for the rest of the day, implementing your plan, coding in your own repository, submitting your own pull request.

-You will have access to view the code base for the client, but will not be able to modify it in any way.
+For this lab assignment, you will make a server that accepts a request from your front-end and sends back information.

-For this lab assignment, you will convert a location entered by the user into a latitude and longitude, then use those values to request weather information for that location.
+Be sure to include these drawings in your README.md.

 ### Workflow